modex-flexmex/oemof-flexmex/docs/getting_started.rst

 =============================

-The project `FlexMex <https://reiner-lemoine-institut.de/en/flexmex/>`_, for which this model has been built, is completed and the model is no longer in development.
+The project `FlexMex <https://reiner-lemoine-institut.de/en/flexmex/>`_, for which this model has been built, is completed and the model is no longer maintained.
 You are welcome to contribute to a different project within the `oemof community <https://github.com/oemof>`_.